suffolklibraries/lgc/content/collections/events/young-creatives-21-04.md

     content:
       -
         type: text
-        text: 'Ipswich Library is situated in the centre of Ipswich.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Ipswich is served by two '
-      -
-        type: text
-        marks:
-          -
-            type: bold
-        text: 'bus services'
-      -
-        type: text
-        text: ' both of which have stops only a couple of minutes walk from the venue:'
+        text: 'Ipswich Library is situated in the centre of Ipswich.
+Ipswich is served by two bus services both of which have stops only a couple of minutes walk from the venue:'
   -
     type: paragraph
     content: